 Sepehr is proud of…

-Sepehr has designed clothes for queen Maxima and DJ Armin van Buren.
+Sepehr has designed clothes for queen Maxima and DJ Armin van Buuren.
 Next to that he also has had some shows on the Amsterdam International Fashion Week (AIFW).
 One of the highlights was the show on the AIFW where he showed his Spring/Summer collection in 2010.
 Top models like Kim Feenstra, Rosalinde Kikstra, Sylvia Geersen, Manuela Loth and many, many others at the pond of the ‘Gashouder’ stroll around in his creations accompanied by a live opera singer.
-This collection called “Adolescere’ was described as fairylike and a pleasant surprise of the AIFW.
-The show was closed by Esha Berber Janssen en Lotte Prijs with their newest single, they were also models in the show.
+This collection called “Adolescere’ was described as fairylike and a pleasant surprise at the AIFW.
+The show was closed by Berber Esha Janssen en Lotte Prijs with their newest single, they were also models in the show.

-In 2010 Sepehr was also to be seen in ‘Project Catwalk’ on the Dutch television.
+In 2010 Sepehr was also to be seen in ‘Project Catwalk’ on Dutch television.
 By this show he raised more awareness in the Netherlands.
 He was mainly seen as the entertainer of the show: the ‘dandy with the big smile.’
 At the moment Sepehr is not only known in the Netherlands, but also worldwide.
 The year 2011 was Sepehr’s ‘year to shine’, as he likes to call it.
 He won the Edgar Vos Couture Price two times in a short period of time and as a stylist he worked on articles, which were published in magazines like ELLE and Esquire.